thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 Here are the prerequisites you need to setup the environment, to run the full "TempTracker" sample.

-The setup is divided in two main steps:
+The setup is divided in **two main steps**:

- 1. Setting up the Bluemix application **Chapter 4.1**.
+ 1. Setting up the **Bluemix application in Chapter 4.1**.
 The Bluemix application is the important to get and store the sensor data inside the cloudant database and to integrate the services.

- 2. Setting up the Mobile application based on MobileFirst **Chapter 4.2**.
-This part is important to have a Mobile application and to use the given data on a mobile device.
+ 2. Setting up the **Mobile application based on MobileFirst in Chapter 4.2**.
+This part is important to have a Mobile application and to use the given data from the sensor on a mobile device, report a problem, take picture ....

 Note: Just take a look the sample UseCases defined in **Chapter 0.**
 Feel free to you the parts separately.